 There is a subtlety here that should be understood before going any further, and that is that words like ‘harming’ and ‘helping’ can have different meanings depending on who you speak to, and what their aim is.

 To take a basic example, to someone who is not of a generous nature and whose aim is simply to make as much money as possible, removing some money from his bank account and giving it to a charitable cause looks ‘harmful’ to himself; to hurt his bank account is to hurt himself.
 But to one who wishes to work on himself and become a better person, it’s the opposite – this one sees that, far from being harmful for himself, generosity brings even more benefits for the one who gives, than it does for the receiver, bringing with it all the effects of a lightened heart, joy and peace of mind.

-To someone who is following the teaching of the Buddha, an action that is harmful to myself is any action that will bring negative results for me: that is, any action that will create bad karma.
-An action that creates bad karma is basically any action that hurts and harms other living beings – thus, an action that is harmful for others is by definition even more harmful for myself; an action that is benefits others is even more beneficial for myself.
+For someone who is following the teaching of the Buddha, an action that is harmful to myself is any wrong action which brings negative kamma.
+The law of kamma means that when I cause suffering to others, I can expect to suffer the same way myself.
+Bring peace and happiness to others, and I can expect to gain peace and happiness myself.
+Thus, an action that is harmful for others is by definition even more harmful for myself; an action that is benefits others is even more beneficial for myself.
 There is no conflict between the two.

 To help us to avoid the most harmful kinds of actions both for others and ourselves, we follow a code of morality called the Five Precepts.
 This is a basic code that anyone wishing to be a student in the Buddha’s teaching must accept and follow at all times:

 These are not a set of commandments that are to be followed simply because they have been laid down by an authority.
 Everyone who decides to take these precepts as a guide in their life should do so because they understand and see for themselves the wisdom in them.

 - No Killing